marcoeg/mcp-server-ntopng/README.md

 ## Status

 Works with Claude Desktop app and other MCP compliant hosts and clients.
-Implements the following MCP [tools](https://modelcontextprotocol.io/docs/concepts/tools):

-- list_tables_ntopng_database: List selected tables structure of the ntopng database.
-- query_ntopng_database: Query the ntopng Clickhouse database.

 No support for MCP [resources](https://modelcontextprotocol.io/docs/concepts/resources) or [prompts](https://modelcontextprotocol.io/docs/concepts/prompts) yet.